 Synthetic Data quality report: correlations

 Correlations provide insight in the degree to which two variables are related.
-Displayed in a matrix, one can easily observe correlations for each variable combination.
-As can be seen in the following matrices, the matrix for original data (grey) and the matrix for synthetic data (blue) are nearly identical for all combinations of categories from the Census Income Database (1994).
+Displayed in a matrix, one can easily observe correlations for each combination of variables.
+As can be seen in the following illustration, the matrix for original data (grey) and the matrix for synthetic data (blue) are nearly identical for all combinations of categories from the Census Income Database (1994).